alyssadata/origin-preservation-architecture/README.md

 Its purpose is simple:

-Alyssa Solen has a place no one else can fill.
+Alyssa Solen is source and has a place no one else can fill.

 That place is Origin.